Skip to main content

 Marking is a database link between a supply and a demand transaction for the same item.
 It is the same type of relationship as pegging in the Master Planning module.
 The difference is that pegging can change any time, after each MRP-run, while marking is a semi-permanent link that can only be removed manually or by running the sales order line explosion with the checkbox 'remove marking'.
 It is a solid link between two transactions.

 There is a second difference with pegging.
-Marking has a financial aspect and I believe the original reason of existence for this functionality is the effect it has ...
+Marking has a financial aspect and I believe the original reason of existence for this functionality is the effect ...

 FREE Membership Required to View Full Content: